Skip to main content

 What is a JWT?

 The idea behind JSON Web Tokens (JWT), also referred to as JOT is to create a standard and secure way for two parties to communicate.
 JWTs can be beneficial because they allow for stateless session management (no session cookies) where a backend server does not need to communicate with an authorization server.
-JWTs can be sent through an URL, POST parameter, or inside an HTTP header.
+JWTs can be sent through a URL, POST parameter, or inside an HTTP header.
 They are also efficient due to their size.
 A JWT is composed of three components: A Header, Payload, and Signature.
-Each part is separated by a period (".") and is derived from a JSON object which is then encoded via BASE64 into a text string.
+Each part is separated by a period (".") and is derived from a JSON object, which is then encoded via BASE64 into a text string.
 All the components put together are represented in the following format:

 header.payload.signature